-ADDITIONAL INFORMATIONFor many years Sue Reidy was well-known as a graphic designer, art director, illustrator and design tutor.
-During this time she designed hundreds of New Zealand’s book jackets and her illustrations were reproduced in leading magazines.
-She is now a full-time writer, dividing her time between fiction and poetry writing, corporate writing and painting.
+For many years Sue Reidy was well-known as a graphic designer, art director, illustrator and design tutor.
+During this time she designed hundreds of New Zealand’s book jackets, and her illustrations were reproduced in leading magazines.

 In 1987, Reidy received the Bank of New Zealand Katherine Mansfield Short Story Award.
-Many of her short stories have been broadcast on National Radio and appeared in the Listener, Metro, the Sunday Star Times and the Australian Women’s Weekly, as well as in several anthologies, including Penguin 25 New Fiction 1998, The Penguin Book of Contemporary Short Stories 1989, Wee Girls: An International Collection of Irish Women’s Writing and Good-bye to Romance, to mention a few.
-She was runner-up in the Sunday Star Times Short Story Award in 1995.
+Many of her short stories have been broadcast on National Radio and appeared in the Listener, Metro, JAAM, Landfall, the Sunday Star Times and the Australian Women’s Weekly, as well as in several anthologies, including Penguin 25 New Fiction 1998, The Penguin Book of Contemporary Short Stories 1989, Wee Girls: An International Collection of Irish Women’s Writing and Good-bye to Romance, to mention a few.

 Her first novel, The Visitation, was published internationally in 1996 and shortlisted in the fiction section of the 1997 Montana NZ Book Awards.
 The novel was described by Kirkus Reviews (US) as 'a wickedly funny, laugh-out-loud first novel...' and 'an offbeat, surprisingly entertaining look at Catholic girlhood, by a writer with a predator's eye for comic detail'.
 In the US Library Journal – 'The Virgin's evolution into a leader of the women's rights movement is forced but rollickingly funny in parts; the novel is also a deeply serious look at the fraught journey to self-knowledge, teen sexual experimentation, and the spiritual lives of girls and women.'